chrisfarnham/seefarblog/_sections/US_Islands_Awards_Program_FirstQ.md

 K1MKD and KC1UHS and I (W1YTQ) received our awards at Troop 119 Lexington's Court of Honor.[^2]

-[^2]: Per Scouting policy, photo was used with specific permission from the guardians of the Scouts in the photo
+[^2]: Per Scouting policy, this photo was used with specific permission from the guardians of the Scouts shown

 ![](scouts_receive_firstq_award.jpg)